-Combining a stay in one of the world’s most beautiful cities, Luang Prabang, with a unique volunteering experience, this programme is perfect for any traveller interested in exploring Laos.
+Combining a stay in one of the world’s most beautiful cities, Luang Prabang, with a unique volunteering experience, this project is perfect for any traveler interested in exploring Laos.
 Volunteer with monks and learn first hand what life in a Buddhist monastery is like.

-For those interested and passionate about volunteering as a teacher abroad, this programme certainly stands out.
+For those interested and passionate about volunteering as a teacher abroad, this project certainly stands out.
 Help to teach monks in Laos and make some life-long memories.

 Located in a beautiful city

 The people of Laos are welcoming and friendly and keen to meet people from other parts of the world.
 When you arrive in Luang Prabang, you will receive a full orientation and it will not take you long to see why the town is a protected UNESCO Heritage site.
 As the former royal capital city of Laos, the town blends French colonial architecture with many stunning Buddhist temples.